cs264sp25/voice-demo/README.md

 # Voice Demo

-This demo program uses the OpenAI Text-to-Speech and Speech-to-Text API that allows you to turn text into into lifelike spoken audio and audio into text.
+This demo program uses the OpenAI Text-to-Speech and Speech-to-Text APIs that allows you to turn text into lifelike spoken audio and vice-versa.

 ## OpenAI API